How to identify a hidden defect in a property and who is responsible for it?

 What is considered a hidden defect of the property?

-A hidden defect is a defect that existed at the time of the transfer but was not detectable during a normal inspection – for example, leaks, mould under the plaster or non-functioning wiring.
+A hidden defect is a defect that existed at the time of acceptance or when the risk of damage passed to the buyer, but was not reasonably detectable during normal inspection and only became apparent later.

 How long can I claim the defect?